andrealorenzon/testo_tesi/tesi.md

     df = df.drop(var, axis=1)
 ```

-After the cleaning, the dataset's shape was 90711 examples, with 832 variables, most of them due to the one-hot-encoding.
+Before cleaning, dataset was composed by 115840 examples, with 59 variables.
+After the cleaning, it included 90711 examples, with 832 variables, most of them due to the one-hot-encoding.
 Of these, in 2343 samples $HGF=True$, while in 88368 $HGF=False$.

 ### Data visualization

 Given the high dimensionality, we used $t$-distributed stochastic neighbor embedding ($t$-SNE) to plot a representation of the original data.
 The parameters of the $t$-SNE were: $perplexity=100, iterations = 250, n\_components=2$.
-Extra iteration and different perplexities has been tested, withtout significant improvement.
+Extra iteration and different perplexities has been tested, without significant improvement.

 ![image-20201014140225746](image-20201014140225746.png)

-Fig _ $t$-SNE of original dataset.
+$t$-SNE of original dataset.
 Green sample ($HGF=True$) size has been exaggerated on purpose.